 Mindfulness is a tool that has become helpful to mental health professionals.
 Cultivating mindfulness is a powerful practice in therapy.

 If practised regularly, it’s a tool that can help us understand, stay in control and deal with our emotions in a healthy way.
-Mindfulness allows us to change our daily habit responses, by enabling us to stand back so we can choose how to act.
+Mindfulness allows us to change our daily habit responses, by enabling us to stand back so we can choose how we act.

 Therapists who practice mindfulness themselves have better outcomes with their patients even if it’s not used in the counselling scenario.
 It has also been successful in treating many mental health struggles.
 Marsha Linehan integrated mindfulness practices into Dialectical Behavioural Therapy (DBT) with positive results.